Skip to main content

 Lucerne

 Do you have a favorite mountain on Lake Lucerne?
 I'm curious which one and why!
 I hope our travel report 3 mountains in 3 days, a weekend in Lucerne has helped make the choice of your next destination easier, and that you'll soon visit one of the 3 mountains and the Lucerne region too.
+If you are after more ideas for the city itself, have a look at our weekend in Lucerne with kids.
+And if you would rather experience the Central Swiss mountains in winter, our snowy weekend in Melchsee-Frutt is for you.

 Love, Verena